 Types of Recycling & Reclamation Worker Jobs

-In 2016, there was an estimated number of 263,500 jobs in the United States for Recycling and Reclamation Worker.
+There were about 263,500 jobs for Recycling and Reclamation Worker in 2016 (in the United States).
 New jobs are being produced at a rate of 4.4% which is below the national average.
 The Bureau of Labor Statistics predicts 11,600 new jobs for Recycling and Reclamation Worker by 2026.
 The BLS estimates 31,400 yearly job openings in this field.

 The states with the most job growth for Recycling & Reclamation Worker are Nevada, Florida, and Utah.
 Watch out if you plan on working in Delaware, Maine, or Alaska.
 These states have the worst job growth for this type of profession.

 How Much Does a Recycling & Reclamation Worker Make?